diqezit/PingTester/README.md

+THIS IS OUTDATED PROGRAM           THIS IS OUTDATED PROGRAM           THIS IS OUTDATED PROGRAM

 Ping Test Tool
 Description
 Ping Test Tool is an application for performing ping tests to measure the response time to a specified host (e.g. a website) and display the results in text and graphical form.
 The program saves test results to a log file and supports setting parameters via an INI file.